NixOS/nixpkgs/pkgs/README.md

 * Is the package ready for general use?
 We don't want to include projects that are going to be abandoned immediately.
 In case of doubt, check with upstream.
 * Does the project have a license?
 * How realistic is it that it will be used by other people?
 It's good that nixpkgs caters to various niches, but if it's a niche of 5 people it's probably too small.
-* Are you going to maintain the package?
-You should care enough about the package to be willing to maintain it for at least one release life-cycle.
+* Are you willing to maintain the package?
+You should care enough about the package to be willing to keep it up and running for at least one complete Nixpkgs' release life-cycle.

 If any of these questions' answer is no, then you should probably not add the package.